French Bulldog Breed Information

 Soon after their arrival in Normandy, the Toy Bull dog would spread across France and evolve into the French Bulldog (with the signature bat ears) that is known today.
-In less than a decade, the dog became the most in vogue companion pet in France.
-In Paris, it was carried as a wealth statement among artists, actors, celebrities and elites of the time.
+In less than a decade, the toy bulldog became France's most in-vogue companion pet.
+In Paris, it was carried as a wealth statement among artists, actors, celebrities, and elites of the time.

 During their reign in France, the exotic and unique dogs would be presented (by both men and women) as a courting gift to show interest and to charm.

-By the end of the 19th century, the handsome Frenchie had spread out and become highly popular across Europe, America, and Russia.
+By the end of the 19th century, the handsome Frenchie had spread out and become highly popular across Europe, the United States, and Russia.

-In the short time they have been around, French Bulldogs have been classified as the second most popular breed in the UK and the US (2020) and the third most popular in Australia (2017).
-These gorgeous dogs have been the pets of Presidents, celebrities and even royalty in their early years.
-The Frenchie has been a famous contestant in dog shows and a popular companion pet that has been adoringly represented in literature and art, gathering an impressive number of admirers.
+In the short time, they have been around, French Bulldogs have been classified as the second most popular breed in the UK and the US (2020) and the third most popular in Australia (2017).
+These gorgeous dogs have been the pets of Presidents, celebrities, and even royalty in their early years.
+The Frenchie has been a famous contestant in dog shows and a popular companion pet adoringly represented in literature and art, gathering an impressive number of admirers.
 To this day, these cuties are among the most popular dogs in the world.
 The breed is recognized by the Dog Club of America, the American Kennel Club, and the French Bull Dog Club.

 The unique French Bulldog breed is also a parent to numerous crossbreeds.
 The most popular mix is the Frug.
-Other popular crossbreeds are:
+Other popular hybrids are: